St. Elizabeth – Achievements Brighten Future

 • Of the 44 graduates, 36 are now attending Catholic high schools.

-• Eight graduates received full scholarships at Catholic high schools rom the Achieve Program.
-Founded in 1997 by Barbara Bass Bakar, the program provides access to quality education for low-income students and honors 20 students in the Bay Area — St. Elizabeth garnered 40 of these.
+• Eight graduates received scholarships at Catholic high schools from the Achieve Program.
+Founded in 1997 by Barbara Bass Bakar, the program provides access to quality education for low-income students and honors 20 students in the Bay Area — St. Elizabeth garnered 40% of these.

 • Thriving are the 21st Century Learning Center, Special Needs Center, and Marching Band, with its annual peace march through the neighborhood.

 • This summer 100 students enjoyed a creative, privately funded program using math and language skills to explore theme parks, art, cooking and learning.
 One group participated in the Khan Academy Point Challenge, a program of the online free education site, Kahn Academy.